magictrick-dev/467-Project/README.md

 a form which the user submits.
 We will need to handle this differently, but the core driver API is built: `authorize()`.

+**Mailing**

+Probably best if you didn't play with this.

+**Printing PDFs**

+See `server.js` for the API endpoint examples.
+Uses PDFKit to generate and send PDFs which can be programmatically generated without having to create physical files.
+Very neat.

+This *requires* that you build and run the server rather than executing the dev build since it uses express JS as the primary API-handler for this.
+Trust me, any other way is a hassle.

 **Bootstrap CSS**

 I have already included bootstrap as the CSS framework for the project.
 You